Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 The parameter is the credential ID :ref:`CIS-4-CredentialHolderId` and an optional string in the UTF-8 encoding that indicates the revocation reason.

 It is serialized as :ref:`CIS-4-CredentialHolderId` followed by 1 byte to indicate whether a reason is included.
-If its value is 0, then no reason string is present, if the value is 1 then the bytes corresponding to the reason string follow.
+If its value is 0, then no reason string is present; if the value is 1, then the bytes corresponding to the reason string follow.
 The optional revocation reason is followed by auxiliary data, which is serialized as 2 bytes to encode the length (``n``) of the data vector, followed by this many bytes of data::

   OptionalReason ::= (0: Byte)